Custom Development vs. Template Builders

 Ownership

-With Wix, Squarespace, or GoDaddy, you're renting.
+With most template builders, you're renting.
 If the platform raises prices, changes terms, or shuts down a product, you're stuck.
-You can't take your site and move it — the code belongs to them.
+You can't take your site and move it.
+The code belongs to them.

 With a custom site, you own the code outright.
 You can host it anywhere, hand it to any developer, or move it without asking anyone's permission.